Ultimate Escalante Photo Tour

 - Permits: We hold commercial use permits for Grand Staircase Escalante and Glen Canyon.

 - Night Photography: With some of the darkest skies in the lower 48, the Grand Staircase Escalante is one of the best places for night photography.
-Contact Us if you are interested in arranging a night photo tour or overnight camping trip.
+View our Night Photography Tours for more information.

 - Overnight Lodging / Camping: Since this trip requires a 2-day minimum, we recommend that participants spend the night in Escalante, UT at either a hotel or RV Park.
 Alternatively, we can arrange for overnight camping in the backcountry for you.
 This will help maximize photography time as we won’t have to spend as much time driving back and forth.
 It also opens up opportunities for night photography.
 We can outfit you with camping gear and food for $49/person.
 Send us an email if you’re interested in an overnight camping or backpacking excursion.